grain-lang/grain-web-example/README.md

 This will compile `hello.gr`, `another.gr`, and the necessary stdlib dependencies.

-Run a webserver in this directory.
-You can run another npm script:
+Then, run a webserver in this directory.
+You can use our other npm script:

 ```sh
 npm start